-mailbox.default.session.mail.PROTOCOL.fetchsize
+mailbox.default.session.mail.<PROTOCOL>.fetchsize

-• Description: Sets java mail property for partialfetch size in bytes for the indicated protocol.
+• Description: JavaMail property, see JavaMail API documentation for further information.
+Determines the size of partial fetch in bytes for the indicated protocol.
 For IMAP systems: in CM versions 6.10.7.0 and up, the value of mailbox.default.session.mail.imap.fetchsize is set to 1048576 (equals 1 MB) during the initial setup of a ConSol CM system.
 During an update of an existing ConSol CM system, the value of the property is left unchanged, if the property is already present.
 In case the property is not yet present, it is added with the default value.

-mailbox.default.session.mail.PROTOCOL.partialfetch
+mailbox.default.session.mail.<PROTOCOL>.partialfetch

-• Description: Sets java mail property for partialfetch i.e. controls whether the protocol partialfetch capability should be used.
+• Description: JavaMail property, see JavaMail API documentation for further information.
+Determines whether the protocol's partial fetch capability should be used.
 For IMAP systems: in CM versions 6.10.7.0 and up, the value of mailbox.default.session.mail.imap.partialfetch is set to "false" during the initial setup of a ConSol CM system.
 During an update of an existing ConSol CM system, the value of the property is left unchanged, if the property is already present.
 In case the property is not yet present, it is added with the default value.